ChE 501 - Fundamentals of Chemical Engineering I (6 credits)

 ChE 702 - Selected Topics in Chemical Engineering II (3 credits)

-Prerequisite: graduate standing and permission of the instructor.
+Prerequisite: graduate standing.
 Topics of current interest in chemical engineering.

 ChE 705 - Independent Study (3 credits)